 In order to offer our customers a chance to enjoy all of the delicious flavors we can make, we created our Limited Edition program.
-About once a month, we make a new flavor that is available for a limited time.
-Although everyone has their favorites they would like to see available year round, the feature flavor program allows us to offer a larger variety of flavors within the limitations of the supermarket shelf space available to us.
+Every three months, we make two new flavors that are available for a limited time.
+Although everyone has their favorites they would like to see available year round, the limited edition program allows us to offer a larger variety of flavors within the limitations of the supermarket shelf space available to us.

 - What is the most popular flavor of ice cream?View answer

 Vanilla is our most popular premium flavor, with Vanilla Bean placing second.
 But when you combine the sales of our Vanilla, Vanilla Bean and French Vanilla flavors, Turkey Hill follows the national pattern, making Vanilla the most popular flavor.